peach bourbon pork tenderloin

 Building the Peach Bourbon Glaze from Scratch

+This is the part of peach bourbon pork tenderloin that turns heads.
 The glaze is the soul of this dish.
 It is what transforms a good bacon-wrapped pork tenderloin into a peach bourbon pork tenderloin that earns a reputation.

 Start with fresh peaches when they are in season.
 I know people use preserves in variations of this recipe and the logic is practical, but fresh peaches in peak summer behave differently.
 They have water content and natural acidity that cooked-down preserves cannot replicate.
 They also hold their color better during cooking, so the glaze stays golden and bright rather than going dark and heavy.

+For peach bourbon pork tenderloin the bourbon needs time to lose its sharpness.
 The bourbon goes in early.
 Some recipes add it at the end to preserve that sharp top note, but I cook it down from the start.
 The heat burns off the harsh edge and what remains is the caramel, vanilla, and oak that sit underneath every good bottle.
 Add the honey, the Dijon mustard, the apple cider vinegar, and the smoked paprika.
 Let it reduce until the glaze thickens slightly and clings to a spoon.

 Taste it before you use it.
 It should be sweet from the peach and the honey, warm from the bourbon, sharp from the vinegar, and smoky from the paprika.
 If it tastes flat, add a pinch more salt.
 If it reads too sweet, a few more drops of vinegar bring it back.
 Set it aside warm and spoon it over the sliced tenderloin at plating.